What is Serverless & How Does it Work?

 - Quick development - You can develop your app quicker because you don’t have to worry about setting up your own servers and can focus instead on your code.

-Cons of using a Serverless Architecture
+Disadvantages of a Serverless Architecture

 - Data governance - Because you do not control the servers where your code is running, you do not have full control over how your data is governed.
-This can be especially true in un-managed solutions, as you have no control over the servers themselves.
+This can be especially true in unmanaged solutions, as you have no control over the servers themselves.

 - Security - Because your code is running on someone else’s servers, you cannot fully secure it.
-While most managed services have some sort of security features built in, un-managed solutions do not.
+While most managed services have some sort of security features built in, unmanaged solutions do not.

 - No direct access to the hardware - Because you are not hosting your code on your own hardware, you have no direct access to the infrastructure powering it.
 This can lead to issues if you need to make modifications to your code.